buckethead11/Quant-Projects/README.md

 ## Brief Description of each project

-### Hedging strategy
+### 1. Beta Hedging
-Implementation of beta hedging in Jupyter
+Implementation of beta hedging in Jupyter for a cryptocurrency portfolio